webimpactuw/google-sheets-demo/README.md

 1) In the HTML file, create a div with an id: ``<div id="title-1"></div>``
 2) Add a link to a JS script in the head: ``<script src="script.js"></script>``
 3) Create the JS script: ``script.js``
+> Make sure that the script is linked properly with the path given
 4) In the JS file, prepare an API call (see ``script.js`` in the repo)
 5) Run a function on page load: ``document.addEventListener('DOMContentLoaded', init);``
 6) Modify the div's text: ``document.getElementById("title-1").innerText = JSON.parse(rep)["values"][A][B];``